 We’d be delighted to share with you!

-Integrative Healing Arts offers acupuncture, massage therapy and herbal medicine programs to promote and maintain general wellness.
+Integrative Healing Arts offers acupuncture, massage therapy and herbal medicine programs and health coaching programs to promote and maintain general wellness.
 The practice specializes in the treatment Fertility Acupuncture, Pain Conditions, Anxiety, Digestive disorders, Anti-Aging, Facial Rejuvenation, and Whole health coaching.
 We also offer other programs for successful treatment of a wide range of specific conditions and illnesses.
 Please visit COMMON CONDITIONS for a list of the most common conditions we treat.
 If you don’t see your condition here, don’t worry - it’s probable that we can help you.
 Contact us for more information.